npanda30/eeg-memory-recognition/README.md

 - Continuous regression model to predict the precise timing of recognition
 - Frequency-specific connectivity metrics (coherence, phase-locking value)
 - ICA-based artifact rejection for cleaner signal

 ---

+## Acknowledgements

+The author thanks Dr. Rosie Dutt and Jonathan Leung for advice on experimental design, relevant pipelines & packages, and statistical analysis.
+Helper script courtesy of Matran-Fernandez & Halder (2025).

+---